TobiStr/csharpier-editorconfig/README.md

 The upstream CSharpier project is an opinionated code formatter for C# and XML.
 It parses your code and re-prints it using its own rules.
 The printing process was ported from [prettier](https://github.com/prettier/prettier) but has evolved over time.

-This fork keeps the same core behavior, but extends configuration so that more of the existing C# formatting options from `.editorconfig` can be honored.
+This fork is for those, who don't like the default newline behavior (which wastes massive lines of code) and want to adapt it.
+It keeps the same core behavior, but extends configuration so that more of the existing C# formatting options from `.editorconfig` can be honored.
 For example:

 - `csharp_new_line_before_open_brace` (for types, methods, control blocks)
 - `csharp_new_line_before_else`, `csharp_new_line_before_catch`, `csharp_new_line_before_finally`